Ngunnawal

 Ngunnawal displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Ngunnawal, according to the latest Census, 67.4% of dwellings were houses, with the remaining 32.6% comprising semi-detached homes, apartments, and other types.
-This is compared to the Australian Capital Territory's (ACT) figures of 63.3% houses and 36.7% other dwellings.
-Home ownership in Ngunnawal stood at 21.7%, with mortgaged properties accounting for 51.2% and rented dwellings making up 27.1%.
-The median monthly mortgage repayment was $1,950, lower than the ACT average of $2,080.
-Weekly rent in Ngunnawal was recorded at $450, equal to the ACT's figure but higher than the national average of $375.
+In Ngunnawal, as per the latest Census evaluation, 67.4% of dwellings were houses, with the remaining 32.6% being semi-detached, apartments, or other types.
+This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Ngunnawal stood at 21.7%, with mortgaged dwellings at 51.2% and rented ones at 27.1%.
+The median monthly mortgage repayment was $1,950, lower than the Australian Capital Territory average of $2,080.
+Median weekly rent in Ngunnawal was $450, matching the Australian Capital Territory figure but higher than the national average of $375.
 Nationally, Ngunnawal's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing